williamdavie/three-body-problem/README.md

 <img src="https://github.com/DrDavie1/Three-Body-Problem/blob/main/Media/EquationOne.png" width="40%" height="40%">

 However, the 'problem' arises in choosing the inital conditions required to set the bodies into a 'stable' motion, the majority of states are extremely unstable ( When we slightly change initial conditions, the trajectory of each body changes dramatically).
 Solutions to this problem include the Euler, Lagrange and figure-of-eight solutions and can be understood in great detail using the 'Inital Conditions' reference.
+Two examples are given below

-An example of the Lagrange solution is shown here:
+#### Lagrange solution

-#### Lagrange solution                                             Choatic Example
+#

 <img src="https://github.com/DrDavie1/Three-Body-Problem/blob/main/Media/Lagrange.gif" width="40%" height="40%"> <img src="https://github.com/DrDavie1/Three-Body-Problem/blob/main/Media/Lagrange.gif" width="40%" height="40%">

-In addition it can be hard to find random, choatic states that last a long time, the inital conditions used in main.cpp use conditions to produce such motion.
+#### Choatic Example

 <img src="https://github.com/DrDavie1/Three-Body-Problem/blob/main/Media/Lagrange.gif" width="40%" height="40%">